python-trio/trio/docs/source/tutorial.rst

 .. literalinclude:: tutorial/echo-client.py
    :linenos:

+Note that this code will not work without a TCP server listening at ``127.0.0.1:12345``.

 The overall structure here should be familiar, because it's just like our :ref:`last example <tutorial-example-tasks-intro>`: we have a